DannyInTheShell/DannyInTheShell/docs/Incident Report: ICMP Flood and NIST CSF Playbook.md

-# Incident Report Analysis - NIST CSF
+# Incident Report: ICMP Flood and NIST CSF Playbook

 ## Summary
 The organization recently experienced a security incident where an ICMP flood attack disrupted internal network services.
 The attack caused a temporary outage, preventing normal traffic from accessing network resources.
 Our incident management team responded by blocking the incoming flood, stopping all non-critical network services, and restoring critical network services.
 Moving forward, security enhancements have been implemented to prevent similar attacks, including improved firewall rules, IDS/IPS deployment, and enhanced monitoring.